taqtiqa/jlenv-cookbook/README.md

 jlenv_plugin 'julia-build' do
-  git_url # Git URL of the plugin git_ref # Git reference of the plugin user # Optional: if passed installs to the users jlenv.
-Do not set, to set installs to the system jlenv. end
+  git_url # Git URL of the plugin git_ref # Git reference of the plugin user # Optional: Install to the users jlenv.
+       # Do not set, to set installs to the system jlenv.
+end
 ```